Charzd/irace/README.md

 Introduction
 ------------

-The **irace** package implements the Iterated Race method, which is a generalization of the Iterated F-race method for the automatic configuration of optimization algorithms, that is, the tuning of their parameters by finding the most appropriate settings given a set of instances of an optimization problem.
+The **MO-irace** package implements the Multi-Objective Iterated Race method, a powerful extension of the standard irace method for the automatic configuration of optimization algorithms.
+While the original irace configurator focuses on single-objective optimization, MO-irace introduces the ability to tune parameters considering multiple conflicting objectives simultaneously.
-It builds upon the race package by Birattari and it is implemented in R.
+It is built upon the established architecture of the original irace implemented in R.

 You may also find the [**iraceplot**](https://auto-optimization.github.io/iraceplot/) package useful for analyzing the output of irace.

-**Keywords:** automatic configuration, offline tuning, parameter tuning, racing, F-race.
+**Keywords:** multi-objective automatic configuration, offline tuning, parameter tuning, racing, Pareto front, irace.

 **Relevant literature:**